How to Play

 Theme: Some concerts have a special theme, such as a single geographic area or a single sub-genre of rock music.
 These are played the same as regular concerts and carry the same rewards for victory, but they have fixed rules and only certain artists are eligible.

 Automatic concerts: In addition to most concerts that are initiated by players, the website will automatically begin concerts on a regular basis, featuring randomly chosen elements.
-To opt out of future automatic concerts, visit the "Game Options" section of the page for your label.
+To opt out of future automatic concerts, visit the Options page.
 (You can opt back in any time.)

 A concert's trade rule determines how many artists the winner will take from the loser as a trophy.
 Only the artists brought to the concert are vulnerable.
 Beginning players must win a concert before they can risk artists in battle this way, so if you're still new, don't worry about the stakes just yet.
 Matches that end in a draw do not exchange artists, except with the Each trade rule.